bfahrenfort/quartz/content/Atomic/gen-ai.md

 As such, idea and expression are meaningless distinctions to AI.

 [[Misc/training-copyright|Training AI may be copyright infringement]].
 If it is, perhaps the biggest legal question surrounding AI is: [[Essays/normative-ai#Fair Use|does AI training count as fair use?]]
+## Other Related Technical Details
+While the above describes the process and results of training, there are some other parts of training that are vaguely relevant to legal claims.

+Namely, when you train an AI, you train it on the content of the book, not the cover/publisher information/acknowledgements/etc. Some of that is considered "copyright management information", and removal of that CMI can be the basis for another claim under the DMCA.
 ### Detour: Garbage In, Garbage Out

 <img src="/Attachments/common_crap.svg" alt="Common Crawl logo edited to say 'common crap' instead" style="padding:0% 5%">